EikeClaassen/2.Daten_und_Algorithmen_Projekt_2/Project2Readme.md

 This program simulates a wave field using MathWorks Matlab.
 The user can place up to three sources in the field.
 The sources can emit sine- or cosinewaves.
 Properties like the amplitude, the frequency, the phase and the amount of damping can be adjusted.
 While the simulation is running the User is able to stop, continue or cancel the simulation.

 When the Program is executed first a window for the quality setting and some basic program presets opens.
-Due to the problem not every computer has the resurces for a
+Due to the problem that not every computer has the resources to run this simulation properly the user is able to set the quality to "low" or "high".
+The setting influences the refresh time of the simulation.

 <!---Dieses Programm verwaltet die gegebene MIT/TIMIT-Datenbank.
 Die MIT/TIMIT-Datenbank besteht aus englischsprachigen Sätzen.
 Sie werden von 16 verschiedenen Sprechern unterschiedlichen Geschlechts dargeboten.
 Zu jedem Sprecher liegen 10 verschiedene Sätze vor.
 Einige Sätze kommen mehrfach vor.
 Zur weiteren Unterscheidung der Sätze sind Kriterien wie das Satzkürzel (SentenceID), das Kürzel des Sprechers (Name), sein Geschlecht (Gender),